 Nelson took gigs as a house singer and a radio DJ.
-He washed dishes and even famously sold encyclopedias.
-Anything to support his music habit, which he continued to feed with off-hand recordings and instructor jobs.
+He washed dishes and even famously sold encyclopedias -- anything to support his music habit, which he continued to feed with off-hand recordings and instructor jobs.

 Finally, Nelson decided to spring for Nashville in 1960.
 He was looking for a receptive audience to his own sound.
 But what he found was a community of songwriters who would befriend him and help further shape his writing.

-He eventually signed a publishing deal with Pamper Music, Ray Price’s company.
+He eventually signed a publishing deal with Pamper Music, Ray Price's company.
 The move was a smart one.
-Not only did he find work touring with Ray Price, he found artists who were crazy to record his music.
-Songs like the appropriately titled “Crazy,” which became arguably Patsy Cline’s biggest hit.
+Not only did he find work touring with Ray Price, but he also found artists who were crazy to record his music.
+Songs like the appropriately titled "Crazy," which became arguably Patsy Cline's biggest hit.

 Not A Fit for the Nashville Sound

-But it didn’t work for Nelson, whose unique vocal phrasing made him sound more like a jazz musician than a country star.
-His vocal was already rough around the edges, and preferred a stripped down sound.
-Even his versions of his own songs — which were hits for other artists — didn’t fare well.
+But it didn't work for Nelson, whose unique vocal phrasing made him sound more like a jazz musician than a country star.
+His vocal was already rough around the edges and preferred a stripped down sound.
+Even his versions of his own songs -- which were hits for other artists -- didn't fare well.

-But yet, he tried for a full 10 years.
-And they weren’t all for naught.
+But yet, he tried for a full ten years.
+And they weren't all for naught.
 During those years, he became a member of the Grand Ole Opry and also befriended some of his legendary cohorts, including Johnny Cash and Waylon Jennings.
-Retroactively, they may have been some of Nelson’s most important years.
-But if not for uprooting and returning home, he probably never would’ve hit it big as an artist in the 1970s.
+Retroactively, they may have been some of Nelson's most important years.
+But if not for uprooting and returning home, he probably never would've hit it big as an artist in the 1970s.

 In 1970, Nelson's house in Ridgetop, Tenn. caught fire.
 He thankfully saved his guitar Trigger, which he bought only a year prior.
 But he pretty much took it as a sign to return to Texas.

-In 1972, he “retired” from making music in Austin.
+In 1972, he "retired" from making music in Austin.
 He was a pretty terrible hog farmer, and he spent nights out on the town checking out the music scene.
-There, he found rock n’ rollers at the honky tonks and a much more brazen, brash audience welcoming his kind of sound.
-A few shows out eventually earned him faithful following.
+There, he found rock n' rollers at the honky tonks and a much more brazen, brash audience welcoming his kind of sound.
+A few shows out eventually earned him a faithful following.

-He signed a deal with Atlantic Records, becoming their first ever country artist.
+He signed a deal with Atlantic Records, becoming their first-ever country artist.
 His album Shotgun Willie was recorded in New York City and earned him critical praise.
 His 1974 follow-up Phases and Stages built upon that success.
 But commercially, both albums were pretty much failures.